jitsi/lib-jitsi-meet/doc/API.md

         - AVAILABLE_DEVICES_CHANGED - notifies that available participant devices changed (camera or microphone was added or removed) (parameters - id(string), devices(JS object with 2 properties - audio(boolean), video(boolean)))
         - CONNECTION_STATS - New local connection statistics are received. (parameters - stats(object))
         - AUTH_STATUS_CHANGED - notifies that authentication is enabled or disabled, or local user authenticated (logged in). (parameters - isAuthEnabled(boolean), authIdentity(string))
-        - CONNECTION_CLOSED - Indicates that the connection to the conference has been closed.
-(Should be received after JitsiConference.leave())

     2. connection
         - CONNECTION_FAILED - indicates that the server connection failed.